andrey-sylka/Galactic-Energy-Bazaar/README.md

 - we should use subscription for data streams in real-time data updates to load only data that we need.
 - we should cache data. example: [**cachable.decorator**](./src/app/@core/helpers/cacheable.decorator.ts)

+## Consider how new features (like “energy futures” or “interplanetary auctions”) would plug into your structure

+- we can define more complicated data structures for trades and products
+- product types
+- product properties set for each product type
+- trade or product actions list for each product type
+- for show grids with products and trades probably better AG-Grid library, as it allows denamic column deffenitions and we do not need to change html code for each new product type.

 ## some known issues

 - we need to use npm i --force to install packages. as it has some issues with dependencies not ready for angular 19.